microsoft/vscode-docs/docs/copilot/overview.md

 ### Activate your free trial

-If you haven't yet activated your free trial for Copilot, the extension notifies you in VS Code.
+If you didn't yet activate your free trial for Copilot, the extension notifies you in VS Code.
 Select **Signup for GitHub Copilot** to activate your trial.

 ![Copilot sign up notification in VS Code](images/overview/copilot-access-toast.png)